WaviestBalloon/ModuleUnpacker/README.md

 - Creating a folder called "`PlayerTool`", it will automatically drop any tools in there into the user you specify upon unpacking
 - To unpack, use this command as a base, `require(<id: int>).unpack("<your username: str>")`

-If you use this module in anyway, **please follow the CC license as provided**, to credit me if you use it and if you modify to be better, feel free to create a PR to make the module better for everyone
+Credit me if you use it and if you modify to be better, feel free to create a PR to make the module better for everyone

- Waviest's Unpacker © 2022 by WaviestBalloon is licensed under CC BY-SA 4.0